José Abreu: 2020: AL MVP

-Abreu had another strong offensive season for the White Sox in 2020.
-On August 22 and 23 against the Chicago Cubs, Abreu tied an MLB record by hitting a home run in four straight at-bats.
-Abreu hit 3 home runs in his 3 at-bats on August 22 off Kyle Hendricks, Rowan Wick, and Duane Underwood Jr. Then the next day, Abreu hit a home run in his first at-bat off Yu Darvish.
-Overall, Abreu batted .317/.370/.617, equalling a career high in batting average while setting a new career best for slugging.
-Abreu led the American League in slugging percentage, RBIs (60), games played (60), hits (76), extra base hits (34), total bases (148), double plays grounded into (10; leading the league for the second consecutive year), and errors by a first baseman (5), while also finishing in the top 10 in home runs (19, 2nd) and doubles (15, 9th).
+On August 22 and 23, 2020, against the Chicago Cubs, Abreu tied an MLB record by hitting a home run in four straight at-bats.
+Abreu hit 3 home runs in his 3 at-bats on August 22 off Kyle Hendricks, Rowan Wick, and Duane Underwood Jr. Abreu followed up the next day with a home run in his first at-bat off Yu Darvish.
+Overall, Abreu batted .317/.370/.617, equaling a career high in batting average while setting a new career best for slugging percentage, which led the American League.
+Abreu also led the AL in RBIs (60), games played (60), hits (76), extra base hits (34), total bases (148), double plays grounded into (10; leading the league for the second consecutive year), and errors by a first baseman (5).
+He also finished in the top 10 in home runs (19, 2nd) and doubles (15, 9th).
 Abreu's strong season helped to lead the White Sox to their first postseason berth since 2008.
-In game 1 of the Wild Card Series against the Oakland Athletics, Abreu hit his first postseason home run in his second at-bat off Jesus Luzardo.
-The Sox would win the game 4–1 but would lose the next 2 games which eliminated them.
+In Game 1 of the AL Wild Card Series against the Oakland Athletics, Abreu hit his first postseason home run in his second at-bat off Jesus Luzardo.
+The Sox would win the game 4–1 but lost the next 2 games which eliminated them.
 For his efforts during the regular season, Abreu was named the AL MVP, becoming the first White Sox player to win the award since Frank Thomas in 1994.
-Abreu became the fourth different White Sox player to win AL MVP joining Thomas, Dick Allen, and Nellie Fox.
+Abreu also became the fourth different White Sox player to win AL MVP joining Thomas, Dick Allen, and Nellie Fox.